KevinAlavik/kevinalavik.github.io/content/posts/why-x86-is-superior.md

 In the end, ARM might have its place in tiny devices and power-constrained environments, but when it comes to raw power, complexity, and true computing beauty, **x86** is the undeniable winner.
 So let’s stop pretending like ARM is some great marvel and embrace the future of computing with **x86**.

 To anyone out there still advocating for ARM—wake up, it's time to **move on** to a real architecture.
 The **x86** family has stood the test of time and will continue to reign supreme for years to come.

----

-Stay tuned for more rants on architecture and why **x86** is the true king.
-Until then, I’ll be here enjoying the beauty of real instruction sets while ARM users try to figure out how to add two numbers with their 16 pathetic registers.